MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Bootstrap succeeds in Office 64-bit, so that you can protect documents and emails.

-- You can now configure a label for user defined permissions for Word, Excel, PowerPoint, and File Explorer and also use the advanced client setting to hide the custom permissions options.
+- You can now configure a label for user-defined permissions for Word, Excel, PowerPoint, and File Explorer and also use the advanced client setting to hide the custom permissions options.
 [More information](client-admin-guide-customizations.md#make-the-custom-permissions-options-available-or-unavailable-to-users)

 - Fall back to the Calibri font if visual markers in the Azure Information Protection policy are configured for a font name that is not installed on the client.